-This document, "The Town of Lewisville Comprehensive Plan," embodies the principles on which our town was chartered and it serves as a guide to help those who choose to lead our community, stay on a path charted by its people.
-It represents the hopes of our residents, the aspirations of our community, and the vision of a town as it strives to be the type of place all of us are proud to call our home.
+This document embodies the principles on which our Town was chartered and serves as a guide to help those who lead our community.
+It represents the hopes of our residents, the aspirations of our community, and the vision of the Town as it strives to be the type of place we are proud to call home.

 The Town's first Comprehensive Plan was adopted the year after the Town was incorporated.
-The plan provided the essential guidance and framework for the young town.
-It assessed the town's strengths and weaknesses, opportunities, values, and goals, and it set forth policies by which strategic decisions were made for shaping the town.
-Key outcomes included the town square project and the Downtown Overlay District.
-1990
+The plan provided the essential guidance and framework for the young Town.
+It assessed the Town's strengths and weaknesses, opportunities, values, and goals, and set forth policies by which strategic decisions were made.
+Key outcomes included the Town Square Project and the Downtown Overlay District.